Newtonian calibrator tests during the Virgo O3 data taking: Checking the reconstruction with the NCal and PCal

 Several contributions to the systematic uncertainties on the expected amplitude were discussed in previous sections.
 The NCal to mirror angle uncertainty coming from the NCal positioning is expected to be small.
 But since there is a large measured offset in the NCal to mirror distance, we assumed the same offset as maximum possible lateral shift of the NCals and derived the corresponding angles for the two NCals.
 Table \ref {table:uncertainties} summarizes them, and presents the overall values.

-The systematic uncertainty of the NCal phase is expected to primarily come from the uncertainty on the NCal signals readout timing of 10$~\upmu$s, which translates to a phase uncertainty of 6$~$mrad at 100$~$Hz to be added with the uncertainty given in Table \ref{tab:erroroffset}.
+The systematic uncertainty of the NCal phase is expected to primarily come from the uncertainty on the NCal signals readout timing of 10 $\upmu$s, which translates to a phase uncertainty of 6 mrad at 100 Hz to be added with the uncertainty given in table \ref{tab:erroroffset}.

-The NCal points are compared to the reference method of calibration for Advanced Virgo during O3 using Photon Calibrators (PCal) \cite{AdVPCal}.
+The NCal points are compared to the reference method of calibration for Advanced Virgo during O3 using photon calibrators.
 The principle of PCals is to induce a known mirror motion using radiation pressure of auxiliary lasers.
-The systematic uncertainty associated to the NE PCal points used in the figure is $1.4\%$.
+The systematic uncertainty associated to the PCal points used in figure \ref{fig:finalCheck} is $1.4\%$.
+These measurements were performed with the PCal acting on the North End (NE) test mass of Virgo which is the same test mass used for the NCal measurements.

 The frequency dependent shape of the NCal amplitude points is similar to the PCal ones but a difference of about $3\%$ is observed between both techniques.
 This difference, is not incompatible with the sum of the systematic uncertainties of the two methods, that are expected to be frequency independent.
 On the phase, the NCal and PCal points are in good agreement, both regarding the shape and the absolute values.